Henry-Cheng/CodingPractice/README.md

 - In recursion, the function calls itself, until it reaches a `base case`.
 - In backtracking, we use recursion to explore all the possibilities, until we get the best result for the problem
   - usually used for bi-directional-array-like problem:
-    - there should be multiple `steps` to complete one posisble solution
+    - the final solution consists of multiple `spots`
-      - at each step, there would be multiple `options` in searching space
+      - for each spot, there would be multiple `options` in searching space
       - each `option` can be selected when it meets `searching conditions`
         - e.g. left parentheses is less than total available parentheses
+        - e.g. the option is not visited before
-    - after one `option` is executed, call recusive function (with void return type) to go next `step`, then prune the effect of current `option`
+    - after one `option` is executed, call recusive function (with void return type, and updated `search conditions`) to move to next `spot`
+      - it is not required, but try pruning it first, maybe no need recusive move to next `spot`
+    - need to remove the effect of current `option` in `currentSolution` and `searching conditions` before moving to next `option`
     - there is a termination condition when a solution meet target
       - e.g. path length equals to expected string length

 Algorithm Pseudocode (all the keywords below are important when thinking about algorihtm):
 - maintain a recursive function with void return type
-  - recursive function at least has 2 params to help us move to next `step`
+  - recursive function has at least has 3 params to help us move to next `spot`
   - `currentSolution` that stores current latest solution
     - `currentSolution` is mutable, since we need to prune dead or redundant branches or current `option` in search space
-  - `status` or new `searching conditions` that tells where we are now
+  - `status` that tells where we are now (this can be combined with `currentSolution`, like to use length of `currentSolution` to tell whiech `spot` we are working on)
     - e.g. it could be the index in a map-like search space
+  - `search conditions` that tells the available and valid `options` for this `spot`
+    - e.g. it could be a visited array
     - e.g. it could be the number of left parantheses in current status
   - inside recursive funtion
     - 1. check if `currentSolution` meet target